How to Become a Licensed Practical Nurse (LPN) in Alabama

 Alabama LPN Career and Salary Outlook

-According to the Projections Managing Partnership (PMP), there were 13,370 LPNs working in the state of Alabama in 2016.
-The profession is predicted to see a 7.3 percent increase by the year 2026 in the state, meaning approximately 14,350 LPNs should be working in Alabama by then.
+According to the Bureau of Labor Statistics, there were 12,400 LPNs working in the state of Alabama in 2019.
+The profession is predicted to see a 7.3 percent increase in the ten years to 2026 in the state, meaning approximately 14,350 LPNs should be working in Alabama by then.

 The pay for nurses is good in Alabama as well.
-The Bureau of Labor Statistics reported that LPNs in the state were earning an hourly average of $17.71 and an annual average of $36,830 in 2017.
-The highest earning nurses in the state make as much as $48,130 annually.
+The Bureau of Labor Statistics reported that LPNs in the state were earning an hourly average of $17.71 and an annual average of $39,060 in 2019.
+The highest earning nurses in the state make as much as $50,100 annually.
+Condtions in your area may vary.

 Working as an LPN in Alabama